What is 3D Scanning?

 At Access Orthotics we can chose between four different 3D scanning options.

-This is our latest scanner purchased in 2022.
+This has been our scanner since 2022.
 It uses white light technology and an integrated camera.
-We can see the scan/cast forming in real time on the display screen and landmark stickers transfers alignment and modelling information directly to the digital cast.
+Like the EinScan Medixa, we can see the scan/cast forming in real time on the display screen and landmark stickers transfers alignment and modelling information directly to the digital cast.

 Our Vorum Spectra scanner was purchased in 2015.
 It is similar to the TechMed scanner but also transfers the overlayed photos to the digital cast, not just the landmark stickers.
 This feature is useful when scanning for scoliosis or over burns and other scar areas.
 However, the extra information obtained slows down the scanner.
 We have it on standby as our backup scanner these days.